Artists Partners

 Mythical Journeys: A Global Folktale Adventure!

 Embark on a captivating journey with Eco-Lore, led by folklorist William Patterson, as we explore global mythology and folktales from cultures far and wide!
-Designed for children ages 0-12, this interactive workshop will educate and entertain as we share timeless stories filled with adventure, wisdom, and fascinating characters.
+Designed for children ages 0–12, this interactive workshop educates and entertains through timeless stories filled with adventure, wisdom, and fascinating characters.
 Discover diverse traditions and spark your imagination in this engaging celebration of storytelling from around the world!

 Speak Your Art: A Poetry & Performance Workshop